Cruising New Caledonia | Annuaire de Tourisme Nouvelle Caledonie | Guide Nautique Nouvelle Caledonie |

 As a research scientist on environmental problems in the Pacific Islands I learned all about island water supplies a very long time ago and the systems have, in many areas, degraded even more.

 It's not just the biological contaminants you have to worry about either.
 My wife and I once got lead poisoning in PNG from drinking rain water from a catchment tank that had, years before, been "sealed" by painting the interior with a red lead paint.
-When we started cruising 30 years ago we relied on catching rainwater and purification filters - but in PNG there was a 4 month drought and the lead got through our filtration system.
+When we started cruising 40 years ago we relied on catching rainwater and purification filters - but in PNG there was a 4 month drought and the lead got through our filtration system.
 I nearly died from acute lead poisoning

 How much water does a cruising yacht use?

 My wife and I use between 20 and 30 liters of water a day for showers, washing dishes, cleaning, and rinsing.
 We use another 9 liters of water a day for drinking and cooking.
 The Moira's tanks hold about 400 liters of water which means that we would run out of water in 10 days - although we can stretch it to two weeks if we are careful.
-We use Whale tip-toe foot pumps in the shower and galley to conserve water and although we have pressure water aboard we rarely use it.

 Even during the rainy season in the tropics we used to have to find shore water somewhere about once a week or carry drums ashore to fill.
 This is a royal pain after a few years of continuous cruising and can be a serious problem if there isn't a handy source of potable water around.
-I guess in a pinch we could have survived on just 8 or 9 liters of fresh water a day but who wants to?

 Which is the best desalinator for a cruising yacht?